What is the Month-End Close Process?

 If a company has subsidiaries or international operations, activities from those separate pieces of the business need to be consolidated, with intercompany transactions eliminated.
 The end result should reflect only the transactions that the entire company has with the outside world.

-With technology, accountants can speed up this month-end closing process and start on some tasks before the period ends.
+With technology, CPAs can speed up this end of month closing process and start on some tasks before the period ends.
 This helps reduce the work that needs to be done once the period ends.

 Besides the high volume of work to get done, part of the pain of the close comes from managing the process and the data.
 Reconciliations, checklists, documents, and schedules might be scattered across your network, and it’s hard to see who’s done what, and whether any of the numbers have changed as adjustments are made.